ahmedsharyo/photoAnalyzingService/README.md

 # photoAnalyzingService

-loads images and runs facial recognition on them
+loads images and runs facial recognition on them and alert unknown face through rpc call to an Alerting service

 # references